dump custom/adios command¶

 Note that computes which calculate global or per-atom quantities, as opposed to local quantities, cannot be output in a dump local command.
 Instead, global quantities can be output by the thermo_style custom command, and per-atom quantities can be output by the dump custom command.

 If c_ID is used as a attribute, then the local vector calculated by the compute is printed.
-If c_ID[N] is used, then N must be in the range from 1-M, which will print the Nth column of the M-length local array calculated by the compute.
+If c_ID[I] is used, then I must be in the range from 1-M, which will print the Ith column of the local array with M columns calculated by the compute.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 If f_ID is used as a attribute, then the local vector calculated by the fix is printed.
-If f_ID[N] is used, then N must be in the range from 1-M, which will print the Nth column of the M-length local array calculated by the fix.
+If f_ID[I] is used, then I must be in the range from 1-M, which will print the Ith column of the local with M columns calculated by the fix.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 Here is an example of how to dump bond info for a system, including the distance and energy of each bond: